uva-peirce-cottler-lab/nanox/README.md

 Ratio channels are defined as Numerator/ Denomintor.
 * Display Box 1: Ratiometric Values
 ** Displays ratiometric value with channels selected (e.g. B/R), reports mean of ratiometric values calculated pixel-by pixel.
-** Fraction of pixels used is the fraction of pixels that pass the threshold values for each channel above background *and* within the ROI, divided by total image area (not ROI area).
+** Fraction of pixels used is the fraction of pixels that pass the threshold values for each channel above background *and* within the ROI (divided by total area of ROI).
 * Display Box 2: Values for Numerator Channel
 ** Reports mean pixels values for background subtracted image, foreground image, and background image of Numerator channel.
 Note that pixel filtering *is still done for these values* (even if the background subtration is disabled, the foreground pixels must still be above the threshold values).
 * Display Box 3: Values for Denominator Channel